-Although most back pain is organic, some patients present with complaints of low back pain that are manifestations of a psychosomatic disorder.
-Other patients may be malingering for secondary gain.
+Although most back pain is organic, some patients present with complaints of low back pain that are manifestations of a psychosomatic disorder or for secondary gain.
 To distinguish behavioral (nonorganic) from organic back pain, Waddell and colleagues found eight signs that identify nonorganic back pain.
 Patients satisfying three or more of these signs may have a behavioral cause for their low back pain.

 - Superficial tenderness—discomfort on light touching of the skin overlying the back.